zamlz/website/source/index.md

 </div>
 -->

-I'm a Computer Science Masters Student at USC.<br>
+I'm a Computer Science Masters Student at the
+[Robotic Embedded Systems Laboratory][RESL] at the [University of Southern California][USC].
 I spend alot of time thinking about these things:

 + Artificial Intelligence